yorkshire-and-humber-care-record/fhir-fix/docs/user-guide.md

 # Plug-ins and Context Services

-If plugin file name is provided, then it will be used, otherwise plugin scripts will be identified by resource type.
-For example, if resource type is Patient, then plugin will be Patient.js unless plugin field is set.
+If `plugin` file name is provided, then it will be used, otherwise plugin scripts will be identified by `resource type`.
+For example, if `resource type` is `Patient`, then plugin will be `Patient.js` unless plugin field is set.
+It should be noted that if the `plugin` field is provided, the plugin file must exist to avoid the job yielding an error.

 The job specification includes a resource type, so in the plugin folder, FHIR Fix will expect to find the code for that resource.
 When called, FHIR Fix will pass an instance of that resource along with a context object that provides information about the job and a way for the plugin code to call some contextual services detailed below.

+## Mandatory Plugin Functions
-The plugin must present an interface method/function of:
+For a job where `interaction: "update"` the plugin must be present and conform to an interface method/function of:

 ```
 fixResource(resource::object, context::object) :: object